rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 So each column of the GLOM is carrying the whole image in it.
 Since it contains all the image in itself, there is no more need of attention.
 The input already carries the context with it. <b> No more routing between columns.
 That will save memory.</b> Different columns can be numbered according to 1,2,3,4 etc. That way, by concatenating the global image (I, p), where p is the positional encoding, we can create a <b> strong enough </b> column representation for any location.
 So, the GLOM's architecture will now take this column representation as input and solve the following problem:

->> <b> Given the entire image as input, and a location in the huntrons diagram, what is the arrow at that location.
+>> <b> Given the entire image as input, and a location in the Hintons diagram, what is the arrow at that location.
 That answer can be given by a transformer as a free source of supervision and in this way GLOM can be trained. </b>

 So we now know that teacher is a transformer.
 The only problem left is what does the architecture of GLOM look like lol.
 And to put it together with the teacher and train the little boy.
 So the GLOM architecture now somewhat like this: